 Cherish Perrywinkle Was Abducted Right In Front Of Her Mother

 To say that Cherish Perrywinkle was born into a chaotic environment would be an understatement.
 Her mother, Rayne Perrywinkle, and her father, Billy Jerreau, were involved in a contentious custody battle following their divorce that only concluded in 2010.
 Rayne Perrywinkle was awarded full custody of her daughters Destiny, Neveah, and Cherish.

 According to Robert Wood, who was the custody evaluator in the case, he feared for Cherish Perrywinkle’s safety in her mother’s custody and voiced his objections in court.
 He argued that Rayne Perrywinkle created an unstable environment for her children while living with her boyfriend and father of Neveah, Aharon Pearson.

 This chaotic environment contributed to the perfect storm that would, ultimately, result in Cherish Perrywinkle’s abduction and murder.

-On June 21, 2013, Cherish Perrywinkle, her mother, and her two sisters went to a neighborhood Dollar Tree store.
+On June 21, 2013, Cherish Perrywinkle, her mother, and her two sisters went to a neighborhood Dollar General store.
 There they encountered Donald James Smith, a convicted predator who had been listed on the public sex offender registry since 1993.
 He had been released from prison on a child abuse charge just 21 days before that fateful day.

 Smith saw that Rayne Perrywinkle was having difficulty paying for her children’s clothes, and in response, he offered to buy them clothes at a nearby Walmart using a gift card that he and his wife never used.
 He assured Rayne Perrywinkle that his wife would meet them at the store.